gitter-badger/jcoderli.github.io/README.md

 # Welcome to JCoderLi.GitHub.io!
 This site is currently in development!
-If I have been inactive for a long time, go to my "real" [GitHub page] (https://github.com/JCoderLi/jcoderli.github.io)
+If I have been inactive for a long time, go to my "real" GitHub page:https://github.com/JCoderLi/jcoderli.github.io
 I might post my new page.
-Although I don't actually have a real page at this moment, you can check my [pulse] (https://github.com/JCoderLi/jcoderli.github.io/pulse), and if you see a spike of inactivity...
+Although I don't actually have a real page at this moment, you can check my pulse: https://github.com/JCoderLi/jcoderli.github.io/pulse, and if you see a spike of inactivity...
 FEEL FREE TO SPAM ME!

 ### My Projects!
 The most probable reason you are even here is because you want to see some of dem gud stuffz.
 Well, right now, I'm sorry, I have no projejcts